The Ready Reserve Force (RRF)

-The Ready Reserve Force (RRF) program was initiated in 1976 as a subset of the Maritime Administration’s (MARAD) National Defense Reserve Fleet (NDRF) to support the rapid worldwide deployment of U.S. military forces.
-As a key element of Department of Defense (DOD) strategic sealift, the RRF primarily supports transport of Army and Marine Corps unit equipment, combat support equipment, and initial resupply during the critical surge period before commercial ships can be marshaled.
-The RRF provides nearly one-half of the government-owned surge sealift capability.
-Management of the RRF program is defined by a Memorandum of Agreement (MOA) between DOD and Department of Transportation (DOT).
+The Ready Reserve Force (RRF) is a subset of vessels within MARAD's National Defense Reserve Fleet (NDRF) ready to support the rapid worldwide deployment of U.S. military forces.
+As a key element of Department of Defense (DOD) strategic sealift, the RRF primarily supports transport of Army and Marine Corps unit equipment, combat support equipment, and initial resupply during critical surge periods -- the period of time before commercial ships can be secured for similar support.
+The RRF provides nearly 50% of government-owned surge sealift capability and has rightfully been called "America’s Sea Power Reliant Partner."

-RRF ships are expected to be fully operational within their assigned 5 and 10-day readiness status and sail to designated loading berths.
-Commercial U.S. ship managers provide systems maintenance, equipment repairs, logistics support, activation, manning, and operations management by contract.
-The RRF is periodically tested by DOD directed activations of ships for military cargo operations and exercises.
+- At-the-Ready.
+RRF ships are expected to be fully operational within their assigned 5 and 10-day readiness status and then sail to designated loading berths.
+Prior to being activated, commercial U.S. ship managers provide systems maintenance, equipment repairs, logistics support, activation, manning, and operations management by contract.
+The RRF is periodically tested by DOD-driven activations of ships for military cargo operations and exercises.

 - Crewed by Mariners.
 Ships in priority readiness have Reduced Operating Status (ROS) maintenance crews of about 10 commercial merchant mariners that are then supplemented by additional mariners on a situational basis once activated.